 - Able would automatically look up previously stored Google Analytics 4 Client Id by a customer identifier such as an email or a phone number, attributing each offline conversion to a web user and, when possible, session.

-- If you're using a proprietary back-office platform, use Able CDP's offline conversions REST API to integrate it with the system directly or send webhooks using Zapier.
+- If you're using a proprietary back-office platform, use Able CDP's offline conversions API to integrate it with the system directly or send webhooks using Zapier.

 Connect Able CDP to Google Analytics Measurement Protocol